cggos/imu_x_fusion/README.md

 cd ws_msf/src
 git clone xxx
 cd ..
-catkin_make -j4 # error happened when using the default cmake 3.5.1, upgrade it
+catkin_make -j4 # error happened when using the default cmake 3.5.1 on Ubuntu 16.04, upgrade it
 # or
 catkin build -j4
 ```